spikeyball/dsc-1-03-02-introduction-summary-online-ds-sp-000/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 03 and why they'll be important to you as a Data Scientist.
+This lesson summarizes the topics we'll be covering in section 03 and why they'll be important to you as a data scientist.

 ## Objectives
 You will be able to: